mouad157/Amiya26/README.md

 # Amiya26
+This repository is shared under <a  href="LICENSE">Academic Free License (AFL) v.
+3.0</a>
-This repository lists few of our resources compiled for the VarDial/AMIYA 2026 Shared task in EACL26.
+and lists the resources compiled by us for the VarDial/AMIYA 2026 Shared task in EACL26.

 Please check <a href="https://sites.google.com/view/vardial-2026/shared-tasks">here</a> for more information.